Three Historic Churches

 St Peter's Church

-This church is situated on Manchester Rd and it is the second of the town’s trio of historic churches.
-The building is Gothic Revival in style erected in 1821/24 to a design by Francis Goodwin of London for the Church Commissioners.
+This church is situated on Manchester Rd and the building is Gothic Revival in style erected in 1821/24 to a design by Francis Goodwin of London for the Church Commissioners.
 The church was consecrated on the 12 Dec 1824.
 The stained-glass windows were by Betton & Evans (John & David) of Shrewsbury.

 The church is listed Grade II*, List Enry No. 1067994.